Protein sliding and hopping kinetics on DNA: Results and Discussion

 Since our protein-nonspecific-DNA binding distance is an estimate, we have carried out simulations with $\Delta r$ ranging from $0.5$ to $6.5$ nm (corresponding to protein-DNA distances $R$ of 4.2 and 10.2 nm, respectively).
 Comparing the $R$ = 10.2 nm results to the $R$ = 4.2 nm results, the distributions for hopping distances (Fig. \ref{Fig3}A) and hopping times (Fig. \ref{Fig3}B) are similar, although the mean hopping distance reduces to 2.82 \AA, the mean number of steps per hop reduces to $3.23\times10^4$, and the mean number of hops $N$, doubles to 1101.
 Solving for $\langle{t_1}\rangle$ and $D_1$ at $R=10.2$ nm, we found $\langle{t_3}\rangle$ = 0.14 $\mu$s, $N\langle{t_3}\rangle$ = 154 $\mu$s, $\langle{t_1}\rangle$ = 9.4 ms (approximately half of the value for $R$ = 4.2 nm), and $D_1$ to be similar to the previously calculated value for $R$ = 4.2 nm.
 Given that the sliding and hopping values at $R$ = 4.2 and 10.2 nm are close, our method and results can be safely applied to most DB protein-DNA binding distances.

 To investigate hopping distances within a diffusion trajectory, Fig. \ref{Fig3}C shows the distribution of the number of hops per diffusion trajectory longer than a finite hopping distance, ranging from 0.25 {\AA} to 800 nm, for $R$ = 4.2 and 10.2 nm.
 For the 4.2 nm results, 3.37 hops in a diffusion trajectory were longer than 5 nm, and 11\% of diffusion trajectories had a hop longer than 200 nm.
 As expected, the results for 10.2 nm are approximately twice as large since $N$ is doubled.
 The crosses represent EcoRV proteins, which have a comparable hydrodynamic radius of 2.66 nm (see Table \ref{Table1}), that were experimentally observed in different buffers to have hopped longer than 200 nm with reported occurrences ranging from 6 to 16\% per diffusion trajectory \cite{Desbiolles2008}.
 These observations are in agreement with our simulations results.
+Furthermore, for hops longer than 300 nm and 500 nm, our observations agree with the reported values in Fig. 4A of Ref. \cite{Desbiolles2008}.

 Other DB proteins may differ from GFP-LacI in their sizes, and thus $\delta$ and $R$.
 Table \ref{Table1} lists DB proteins that can hop on DNA (instead of proteins that slide only \cite{Greene2006}) studied using SM fluorescence tracking methods on elongated DNA.
 Despite the difference in $R$ by up to 1.26 nm, the $\delta$ values differ only by less than 0.07 \AA.
 The effect of $R$ difference is considered in Fig. \ref{Fig4}A, in which the number of hops per diffusion trajectory longer than a finite distance, ranging from 0.1 {\AA} to 800 nm for $\delta$ = 0.267 {\AA} and $R$ from 4.2 to 10.2 nm are shown.
 The number of hops per diffusion trajectory increases with $R$ moderately for all hopping distances, indicating that our hopping results are applicable to most observed DB proteins.